-The first place that have price data is SGX over here.
+The first place that has price data is SGX over here.
 They have a whole section on the REITs that are listed.
 You can also find the daily high and low prices, the volume of buy and sell transactions.

 You can also find the symbol and quote here.
-For example Cache Log Trust’s symbol is K2LU.
+For example, Cache Log Trust’s symbol is K2LU.
 Starhill Global symbol is P40U.

-With this code and name of the stock, you can go to other platforms to find the historical prices.
+With this code and the name of the stock, you can go to other platforms to find the historical prices.

 FT.com allows you to pull many things: